ESA-VirES/Swarm-VRE/docs/jupyter.rst

     - This might vary between browsers and systems (?)
     - This is most noticeable when trying to copy and paste

  - When using the terminal, Ctrl+c and Ctrl+v will not copy and paste.
-They keyboard shortcuts for copy and paste are Ctrl+Insert and Shift+Insert (this is a normal Unix thing)
+The keyboard shortcuts for copy and paste are Ctrl+Insert and Shift+Insert (this is a normal Unix thing)

  - When using notebooks: